upperlinecode/front-end-student-materials/06-p5js/02a-built-in-variables.md

 - For the launch pad you'll use the `rect` function.
 To call `rect` you need to know where the *top left corner* of the square should be.
 The top left corner will be half the width of the square over to the right and half the length of the square up from the exact middle point.
 - All the lines should start with one point at the center of the canvas.
 - The top line should end at the midpoint for `x` and `y` will be `0`.
-- The bottom left line will end at `0` for `x` with the 'y' value being the maximum height of the whole canvas.
+- The bottom left line will end at `0` for `x` with the `y` value being the maximum height of the whole canvas.
 - The bottom right line will end with both `x` and `y` values being the maximum width and height of the canvas.

 You quickly translate that to code: